Playboy Bunny: Origins

-Since 2013, rumours suggested the original design of the Playboy bunny costume was by New York fashion designer Zelda Wynn Valdes, however, there exists no evidence to support this.
+Since 2013, rumours have suggested the original design of the Playboy bunny costume was by New York fashion designer Zelda Wynn Valdes, however, there exists no evidence to support this.
 This is also contradicted by recounts in much earlier publications such as "Big Bunny" by Joe Goldberg (1967) and "The Bunny Years" by Kathryn Leigh Scott (1998).

 The bunny costume became a symbol of the Playboy Clubs, and was also the first commercial uniform to be registered by the United States Patent and Trademark Office (U.S. trademark registration number 0762884).

-Behavior and training
+Training and qualifications

 The Playboy Bunnies are waitresses who serve drinks at Playboy Clubs.
 There are different types of Bunnies, including the Door Bunny, Cigarette Bunny, Floor Bunny, Pool Bunny, Fine Dining Bunny, Playmate Bunny, and the Jet Bunnies (specially selected Bunnies trained as flight attendants; they served on the Playboy "Big Bunny" Jet).

 To become a Bunny, women are first carefully chosen and selected from auditions.
 Bunnies then undergo thorough and strict training before officially becoming a Bunny.
 Bunnies are required to be able to identify 143 brands of liquor and know how to garnish 20 cocktail variations.
 Customers are not allowed to touch the Bunnies, demerits are given if a Bunny's appearance does not meet requirements, and dating or mingling with customers is forbidden.

 A Bunny also has to master the required maneuvers to work.
 These include the "Bunny Stance", a posture that is required in front of patrons, where the Bunny must stand with legs together, back arched and hips tucked under.
 When the Bunny is resting or waiting to be of service, she must do the "Bunny Perch," where she must sit on the back of a chair, sofa, or railing without sitting too close to a patron.
-The most famous maneuver of all, the "Bunny Dip", was invented by Kelly Collins, once renowned for being the "Perfect Bunny."
-To do the "Bunny Dip," the Bunny gracefully leans backwards while bending at the knees with the left knee lifted and tucked behind the right leg.
+The most famous maneuver of all, the "Bunny Dip", was invented by Kelly Collins, once renowned for being the "Perfect Bunny".
+To do the "Bunny Dip", the Bunny gracefully leans backwards while bending at the knees with the left knee lifted and tucked behind the right leg.
 This maneuver allows the Bunny to serve drinks while keeping her low-cut costume in place.
 Strict regulations were enforced by special workers in the guise of patrons.